MLJAR Studio vs Julius AI

 How does pricing compare?+

-MLJAR Studio uses a $199 perpetual license with one year of updates included.
-MLJAR AI is an optional $49/month add-on, and you can also use Local LLMs or your own AI provider.
+MLJAR Studio offers a free plan, paid Pro and Business tiers at $20/month and $60/month, and a separate $199 perpetual license with one year of updates for Local LLMs and your own AI provider keys.
 Julius uses plan-based pricing where features such as models, connectors, Slack delivery, and scheduled runs depend on the selected tier.

 Try MLJAR Studio